Ayub Khan: Early life and education

-Ayub Khan was born on 14 May 1907 in Rehana, a village in the Haripur district of the North-West Frontier Province of British India into a Hindko-speaking Hazarewal family of Pashtun descent, belonging to the Tareen tribe.
+Ayub Khan was born on 14 May 1907 in Rehana, a village in the Haripur district of the North-West Frontier Province of British India into a Hindko-speaking family of Pashtun descent, belonging to the Tareen tribe.

 He was the first child of the second wife of Mir Dad Khan, a Risaldar-Major (an armoured corps JCO which was then known as VCO) in the 9th Hodson's Horse which was a cavalry regiment of the British Indian Army.
 For his basic education, he was enrolled in a school in Sarai Saleh, which was about 4 miles from his village.
 He used to go to school on a mule's back and was shifted to a school in Haripur, where he started living with his grandmother.

 He went on to study at Aligarh Muslim University (AMU) and while pursuing his college education, he was accepted into the Royal Military College, Sandhurst on the recommendation of General Andrew Skeen; he trained first in India and then departed for Great Britain.
 Ayub Khan was fluent in Urdu, Pashto, English, and his native Hindko language.